 Causes Of Blood Infection In Children

-Although bacteria are the most common cause for blood infections, viruses or fungi can also enter the blood stream.
-Your kid can get a blood infection in the following ways.
+Although bacteria are the most common cause for sepsis, viruses or fungi can also enter the bloodstream.
+A child may be prone to a blood infection in the following ways (6).

 - Toddlers and babies who are not vaccinated are highly susceptible to infections of the blood.

-- Meningococcal bacteria can cause septicemia or meningococcal sepsis in babies, toddlers, and younger kids.
+- Meningococcal bacteria can cause septicemia or meningococcal sepsis in babies, toddlers, and younger children.

 - Poor nutrition and a weak immune system can also make a child vulnerable to blood infections.